primestudio149-lang/weather-app/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the [Mit license]( https://rem.mit-license.org/.)

 ---